Lupin the 3rd: The Mystery of Mamo: Plot

 Inspector Zenigata travels to Castle Dracula in Transylvania to confirm the execution of his longtime nemesis Arsène Lupin III; the body he finds is a decoy that is being used by the real Lupin to flee from the castle.
 Zenigata travels to Egypt, believing that Lupin will raid the Giza Necropolis based on prior thefts of immortality-granting objects.
 His prediction proves accurate, but Lupin and his colleagues Daisuke Jigen and Goemon Ishikawa XIII flee with the Philosopher's Stone.
 The Stone was requested by Lupin's would-be lover, Fujiko Mine, who, having agreed to obtain the Stone for a mysterious client, steals it from Lupin in Paris.
 The benefactor, who calls himself Mamo, discovers that the Stone is a fake made by Lupin.

 In response, Lupin's gang is attacked by Mamo's forces before finding their hideout destroyed by his henchman, Flinch.
 Jigen and Goemon blame the hideout's destruction on Fujiko, before quarrelling between themselves; Lupin calms the others by promising to abandon his desires for Fujiko.
 With nowhere else to go, they travel toward the ocean before finding a house with food and water.
 A wounded Fujiko comes for Lupin, forcing him to go against his promise and causing Jigen and Goemon to abandon them.
 Fujiko drugs Lupin before Flinch arrives to take them to Mamo.
 Jigen later returns to find Flinch's plane taking off, but retrieves a clue to its destination.
 He and Goemon are later interrogated about Mamo by American agents, but are released when they are unable to answer their questions.
 During the inquiry, they decipher Fujiko's clue, leading them to Mamo's Caribbean island.

 Mamo, a mysterious billionaire officially known as Howard Lockewood, tells Lupin that he manipulated him into stealing the Stone as a test, as he is considering granting him and Fujiko immortality in admiration of his skills and her beauty.
 Lupin, however, is more interested in the Stone, and searches Mamo's island for it.
 After retrieving the Stone, he and Fujiko are chased by Mamo's henchmen until they stumble across Mamo's lair.
 Mamo deems Lupin unworthy of eternal life and attempts to visualize his perverted nature to Fujiko, but she refuses to abandon him.
 The USAF attacks the base, having tracked Jigen and Goemon to the island.
 Jigen rescues Lupin and Fujiko and seemingly kills Mamo in a shootout, while Goemon duels with Flinch.
-The altercation damages Goemon's sword, the Zantetsuken, causing him to leave for training purposes.
+Flinch is ultimately killed, but the altercation damages Goemon's sword, the Zantetsuken, causing him to leave for training purposes.